Chevrolet Malibu Insurance Rates

 When you’re ready to secure affordable car insurance rates for a Chevy Malibu, just enter your five-digit ZIP code into our FREE quote comparison tool to get started.

-Rates include $500 deductibles, 30/60 liability limits, and includes uninsured motorist coverage.
-Rates are averaged for all states and Malibu trim levels.
+Price estimates include $500 policy deductibles, 30/60 liability limits, and includes both medical and uninsured motorist insurance.
+Rates include averaging for all U.S. states and for all Malibu models.

 Use the form below to get customized rates for your location.